yosamah/PharmacyManagment/README.md

 13-You can compute three new tables by choosing the last three options.

-14-You can save them by choosing the sve button.
+14-You can save them by choosing  "Save" button.

 15-You can clear all the tables by pressing on Clear Tables button.